-The most significant expense variances quarter to quarter are due to the vesting cost of the various stock option issuances, the \$390,872 gain on the RMB debt settlement which was recorded in Q4 2016 and the \$472,180 impairment of the Goldcliff mineral property recorded in Q4 2015.
-Starting on Q4 2016 there are gains or losses due to the fair value variances of the derivative liabilities.
+The most significant expense variances quarter to quarter are due to the vesting cost of the various stock option issuances while there is also in Q4 2016 \$390,872 gain on the RMB debt settlement.
+Starting in Q4 2016 there are gains or losses due to the fair value variances of the derivative liabilities.
 In Q2 2016, the amortization of transaction costs of the loan from Extract and Loinette commenced, as detailed in Note 11 to the Financial Statements.
 Also, in the second quarter of 2016, a payment of \$258,000 was made to the former CEO as severance.
 There is \$409,867 of the vesting cost of stock options granted in Q3 2016.
-In Q2 and Q3 2017 there is \$486,032 and \$191,664, respectively, of expenses regarding the legal issues of Goldeye Explorations Ltd. The quarterly variations in the other comprehensive income (loss) result from the quarter end adjustment to market value of the shares and warrants of Goldgroup Mining Inc. and Forrester Metals Inc. (formerly Vena Resources Inc.).
-In Q4 2015, \$0.6 million of Goldgroup shares were sold resulting in a loss on the sale of investments of \$20,065.
+In Q2 and Q3 2017 there is \$486,032 and \$191,664, respectively, of expenses regarding the legal issues of Goldeye Explorations Ltd. In Q4 2017, a gain has been recorded of \$1,247,543 for the decrease of the fair value of the derivative liabilities and \$1,311,635 financial unfavourable effect of the refinancing of the Extract/Loinette loans.
+The quarterly variations in the other comprehensive income (loss) result from the quarter end adjustment to market value of the shares and warrants of Goldgroup Mining Inc. and Zinc One Resources Inc. (formerly Forrester Metals Inc., which was formerly named Vena Resources Inc.).
 The fluctuation in total assets from one quarter to the next is primarily a function of cash increases through the financing transactions, issuance of shares, the exercise of warrants and options, the valuation at fair market value of the long-term investments, and the use of cash for operating expenses.